"The Election of 1800: Jefferson, Adams, and the Peaceful Transfer of Power"

 The Outcome

-Jefferson's running mate, Aaron Burr, also secured 73 electoral votes, creating a deadlock that required a unique resolution.
+As a result, Jefferson's running mate, Aaron Burr, also received 73 electoral votes, leading to a tie and an electoral crisis.

 The Peaceful Transfer of Power